-You may change PCPs or medical groups by calling Customer Service at 1(415) 547-7800 (local) or 1(800) 288-555.
-The change is effective the first day of the next month when the request is received by the 22nd day of the previous month, following notice of approval by SFHP.
-If we receive your request after the 22nd day of the current month, we may not be able to make the change until the month after the next month.
+You may change PCPs or medical groups by calling Customer Service at 1(415) 547-7800 (local) or 1(800) 288-5555.
+If you request the change before the 16th of the month and you have not received services during that month, the change will be effective the 1st day of the current month.
+If you request the change on or after the 16th of the month and/or you received services during that month, the change will be effective the first day of the next month in most cases.